JavaScriptPlayground/html-template-tag/README.md

 Create an HTML template and include it everywhere on your website using the `<template>` tag.

+It is not guaranteed that this script works with other frameworks!

 ## Template

 This is the HTML template.
 Everything inside the `<head>` tag will later be replaced into the `<head>` tag of the actual page.
 The same is applied to the `<body>` tag.